hknd23/idcempy/docs/ziopcpy_tutorial.rst

     :height: 100px
     :alt: alternate text

-The figure above plots the counts for each potential value of the outcome variable.
-Clearly, there is an excessive number of "0" -zero- observations.
+The figure above plots the counts for each potential value of the first outcome variable *tobacco consumption*.
+Clearly, there is an excessive number of "0" -zero- observations thus making the aforementioned dataset appropriate for the estimation of ZiOP and ZiOPC models as opposed to conventional ordered logit or ordered probit models.
-Yet, as Bagozzi et al. (`2009 <https://journals.sagepub.com/doi/abs/10.1177/0022002713520530>`__) suggest, it is possible that two different types of zero observations account for the "zero-inflation" in the data.
-Specifically, the first type of zeroes may exist when countries do not experience any domestic conflict while the second type can inlcude those cases when dissidents are deterred, but violence is still a possibility.

-Because of the two types of zero observations, estimating a "zero-infllated" ordered probit (ZiOP) model is more appropriate than conventional ordered logit or ordered probit models.

 Variables in the Outcome (Ordered Probit) equation: